Riddis/vivino_analysis/data/Questions/Q1/REAMDE.md

+By analyzing the dataset, we identified key parameters that customers value the most: average rating, the volume of ratings, and price.

+The bigger the bubble the higher the volume of rating.

+The price point, another crucial factor, without compromising on the quality we can give our customers more wide choice.

 - Average Rating (Descending): This is a direct measure of the perceived quality of the wine by consumers.
 A higher average rating indicates that consumers generally found the wine to be of better quality.
 Highlighting wines with high average ratings can boost sales because potential buyers often trust the